 An overview of the major theories in psychology is presented.
 This course includes lectures, videos, and class demonstrations in the areas of motivation, learning, intelligence, and perception.
 A review of the scientific method and approaches to conducting research is also included.
-FA, SP
+FA, SP should be able to identify typical and atypical childhood behavior patterns as well as appropriate strategies for interacting with children.
+SP Prerequisite: PSY 150

 PSY 243.
-PSYCHOLOGY OF CHILDHOOD
+CHILD PSYCHOLOGY